2 tablespoons vegetable oil

 Drop the dumpling mixture by heaping tablespoons (approximately 12 dumplings) into the pot, depositing each dumpling on opposite sides of the pot to allow them to cook a little before the next dumpling is placed near them.

 Reduce heat.
 Cover and simmer for 10 minutes.

 Add fresh peas.
 Cover.
 Cook approximately 2 more minutes or until the dumplings are cooked through and the peas are tender.
 Do Not boil.

-To serve, place chicken in serving dish, scoop the vegetables and dumplings around it.
+To serve, place chicken pieces in serving dish, scoop the vegetables and dumplings around them.
 Pour sauce over top.
 Garnish with parsley.